 + If absinthe is safe, why was it illegal in the first place?

 That's a great question with a very interesting answer.
-Without going into too much detail: absinthe was set up to take the blame for a high-profile murder case; Swiss farmer Jean Lanfray murdered his family in 1905 and attempted to take his own life.
-After a large and sensational trial, absinthe was banned by a popular vote.
+Without going into too much detail: absinthe was originally outlawed due to a popular vote as the result of a very successful misinformation campaign propagated by the turn of the twentieth-century wine industry.
+Fake news!
 There’s a great short documentary that came out in 2010 named Absinthe that we recommend you check out.

 + How should I prepare my 1129 Ridge Ave.
 Absinthe Traditionelle?